WalletConnect/walletconnect-specs/auth/client-api.md

   // for either to ping a peer in a pairing public abstract ping(params: { topic: string; }): Promise<void>;

-  // for either to disconnect a pairing public abstract disconnect(params: { topic: string, reason: Reason}): Promise<void>;
+  // for either peer to disconnect a pairing public abstract disconnect(params: { topic: string, reason: Reason}): Promise<void>;